What Is This All About???

 So, ultimately, my opinion is that abortion should be

-legal and available in the US - up to the point where the baby is formed enough
+legal and available in the US - IF the individual states determine it is

-to have a heartbeat and brain activity.
-Counseling should be available - but
+legal in their state.
+Counseling should be available - but not

 hospitals, doctors, and patients should be met with the full weight of the law.